Chart Color Schemes

 In terms of cultural diversity, Chisholm records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Chisholm's population shows cultural diversity with 19.0% born overseas and 14.4% speaking a language other than English at home.
-Christianity is the predominant religion, practiced by 50.0% of residents.
-Islam's representation in Chisholm (2.4%) mirrors that of the Australian Capital Territory (2.4%).
+Chisholm's cultural diversity was found to be above average, with 19.0% of its population born overseas and 14.4% speaking a language other than English at home.
+Christianity was the predominant religion in Chisholm, comprising 50.0% of its population.
+However, Islam showed an overrepresentation in Chisholm compared to Australian Capital Territory, with 2.4% versus 3.4%.

 Frequently Asked Questions - Diversity